viam-modules/viam-cartographer/README.md

 ## Overview

 This repo wraps [Cartographer](https://github.com/cartographer-project/cartographer) as a [modular resource](https://docs.viam.com/program/extend/modular-resources/) so it is easily usable with the rest of Viam's ecosystem.
-Cartographer is a SLAM system that provides real-time simultaneous localization and mapping [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) in 2D and 3D across multiple platforms and sensor configurations.
+Cartographer is a system that provides real-time Simultaneous Localization
+And Mapping ([SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping)) in 2D and 3D across multiple platforms and sensor configurations.

 ## Getting started